Distributed optimization over time-varying directed graphs

-There are also known bounds on the parameters $C, \lambda$ from this lemma which upper bound how large $C$ is and how far away $\lambda$ is from $1$.
+There are known bounds on the parameters $C, \lambda$ in Lemma~\ref{lemma:crate}, which characterize how large $C$ is and how far away $\lambda$ is from $1$.
 Moreover, these bounds improve if the sequence $\{G(t)\}$ has some nice properties.
 The following lemma is a formal statement to this effect.